suobset/skushagra/docs/research/projects.md

 This is a repository to hold my projects/competitions outside of CICS.
 However, most of them were still done under or via my CICS affiliation.

+Essentially, these are non-hobby (done for a official purpose) Projects that do not directly fall under one institution.
+I am counting competitions here as well.

 ## ASA Five-College Datafest

 Spring 2023: Won "Best in show" (1st place) in the [ASA Five College DataFest](https://www.science.smith.edu/datafest/).
 Collaborated in a team of 6 (Clara Li, Nikki Lin, Quinn White, Rose Porta, Kushagra Srivastava) to create an analysis of consumer data provided by a certain legal firm.
 We had a 3-fold approach, wherein I contributed towards the text wrangling/NLP stuff.